 People who have attended discussions have come from a diverse set of backgrounds as workers, students, professors, and humans of this planet.
 We have also gained the support of groups around the Lehigh Valley, who share the same concerns and hold the same values towards saving our planet and co-creating a better world for all.

-Although we still regularly meet at Moravian College (see above for place and time), we have since taken the discussion out of the institution and into the community.
+Although we still regularly meet at Moravian College, we have since taken the discussion out of the institution and into the community.
 In an effort to reignite the conversation Occupy Wall Street began four years ago, we believe that this flow of conversation will help us cultivate an agenda that we can act on to make our community more sustainable.

 What concerns you?
 Want more parks?
 Want a better, more accountable mass transit system?
-Let’s talk about it, so we can act about it!
+Let’s talk about it, so we can take action!

 For more information please contact: email@example.com